Comment tags

 // help: Select render style of the sky

-// cntl: drop_list dome cube cylinder
+// cntl: drop_list DOME CUBE CYLINDER

 // This will create a drop down box with the option to select: dome, cube, cylinder (with dome already selected).